khoulihan/gemican/gemican/tests/content/article_with_markdown_extension.markdown

 ### Used for gemican test

-This is another gemtext test file.
-Uses the gemini extension.
+This is another markdown test file.
+Uses the markdown extension.